Welcome to our Q&A section.

 Gandalf has two movement artefacts (Staff of Gandalf – Path Mastery, and Robes of Aman – Grey – Teleport).
 The problem is that the 805 order in JOverseer only allows for the entry of the artefact number.
 There is no way to enter the spell or movement hex, etc. So how do I use a movement artefact?

-Your first order should be use artefact, 805.
-Then your second order is the actual movement order using the spell.
+These artifacts are artifacts that allow you to use spells.
+So you should use the 825 order.
 For example, 825 – 314 – 1234, where 1234 is the hex you want to move to.

 Why was my character was unable to join a navy at 0513?